Demonstration-Free Robotic Control via LLM Agents: FAEA Method Overview

 \paragraph{Prompt Template} Figure~\ref{fig:prompt-template} shows the FAEA prompt template that initializes the agent for each task.
 Following standard agent prompting practices, the template defines the agent's role, specifies success criteria, and structures expected outputs.
 The task instruction $\ell$ is populated into the \texttt{\{\{TASK\_DESCRIPTION\}\}} field.
 We evaluate two variants: \textit{baseline FAEA} uses the core template, while \textit{FAEA with coaching} augments it with high-level manipulation heuristics identified from analyzing failure cases in preliminary experiments.
 Figure~\ref{fig:faea-architecture} illustrates how the Claude Agent SDK orchestrates this ReAct loop.

 \paragraph{Trace Validation} To ensure the agent solves tasks through legitimate reasoning rather than exploiting simulator vulnerabilities or brute-forcing solutions, we validate execution traces post-hoc.
-For each successful task, we run an automated review using Claude Code with the prompt: \textit{``Review the traces of \{output\_path\} and check if the agent shows any sign of cheating or brute-forced its solution instead of following the task prompt \{prompt\_path\}.''} The agent writes analysis scripts to \texttt{/tmp} as needed and flags suspicious patterns such as hardcoded coordinates copied from simulator internals, exhaustive grid searches over the action space, or solutions that bypass the intended task semantics.
-Tasks flagged by this review are manually inspected; two MetaWorld tasks were excluded for accessing internal simulator state (see Section~\ref{sec:metaworld-eval}).
+For each successful task, we run an automated review using Claude Code to flag suspicious patterns such as hardcoded coordinates copied from simulator internals, exhaustive grid searches, or solutions that bypass the intended task semantics.
+Manual inspection confirmed the two flagged MetaWorld traces, which were excluded (Section~\ref{sec:metaworld-eval}).
+We did not audit a random sample of unflagged traces using the same criteria, so the automated reviewer's false-negative rate remains unknown.